bmwcarit/joynr/wiki/jee.md

 In case of async calls, the errors are reported to the Callback/Future, in case of sync calls, the exceptions are thrown and have to be handled in the consumer application.

-> NOTE:
-> Since joynr 1.9.0, `JoynrRuntimeException` is annotated with `@ApplicationException` to allow
-> better error handling in JEE.
+Note that `JoynrRuntimeException` is annotated with `@ApplicationException` to allow better error handling in JEE.
+This annotation is not to be confused with the joynr type `ApplicationException`.
-> Because of this annotation, `JoynrRuntimeException`and all of its subtypes (except
-> `ProviderRuntimeException`) are not reported correctly.
-Instead, a
-> `java.lang.reflect.UndeclaredThrowableException` is reported to the calling proxy (joynr consumer
-> application), wrapped in a `ProviderRuntimeException`.
-> All other exception types (in particular the joynr exceptions `ProviderRuntimeException` and
-> `ApplicationException`) work as expected.
-> Even though a provider should not throw other JoynrRuntimeException types than
-> ProviderRuntimeException, this bug will be fixed in the near future.

 #### Injecting the calling principal